How it works

 • Regime classification uses fixed threshold rules — no learned parameters

-• Basket weights set by constrained optimisation, validated by permutation testing
+• Theory-first basket weights validated by permutation testing

 • Every classification traces to a named economic indicator